Large Cluster (10-1000+ Nodes)

 | Meta node failure (2 of 3) | Raft quorum lost, no new shard assignments | Bring 1 meta node back |

 S3 is the source of truth.
-No data is lost when ingest nodes fail because WAL is replicated to ISR peers.
+No data is lost when ingest nodes fail because batches are replicated to ISR peers.

 Example: 50-Node Cluster